SB-Vernal-Pools/vernal-shiny-dashboard/shinydashboard/text/additional-info.md

-To view additional images and information on the selected plant species, visit the associated Calflora page using the link below:
+To view additional images and information on the selected species, visit the associated Calflora page using the link below: